 10. Create your legal contract

 A business without a legal contract can run down into losses or face legal implications anytime.
-Hence, outline a contract by articulating the service you provide, timelines of project completion as well as receiving payment.
+Hence, outline a contract by articulating the service you provide, timelines of project completion as well as payment clearance.
 It should be signed by both you and your clients.

 11. Accounting system